 This topic contains the following sections:

-<install_root>\lib.
-It is contained in the package toolkit.db.api, and you can apply it to any existing query in a catalog.
+<install_root>\lib, and is contained in the toolkit.db.api package.
+You can apply it to any existing query in a catalog.

 The following flowchart illustrates how the interface works when creating a dynamic query.
 The QueryInfo object is passed from Logi Report Engine to the interface as an input.
 Then, the completed SQL statement is returned from the interface.
 Finally, the completed SQL statement is sent to the database to get the result set for the report.

 This interface is very simple with only one method: getSQLStmt(QueryInfo queryInfo).
 It receives information of a query and returns an SQL string.
 QueryInfo is a container that contains all information to build an SQL string.
 You can call the getXXX() methods to get all information step by step.
-For more information, refer to the toolkit.db.api.SQLStmtCreator interface in the Logi Report Javadoc.
+For more information, refer to the toolkit.db.api.SQLStmtCreator interface in the Logi Report Java API Documentation.

 Driver, URL, User, Password, DateFormat, TimeFormat, TimestampFormat, TransactionIsolation level, ReadOnly, QualifiedNamePattern, ExtraNamePattern, EncodingPattern